OccupyMars2025/OccupyMars2025/README.md

 #### feat: 2025/6/29, 160 push-ups in a row (using push up bars)

-#### feat: 2025/6/27, "abdominal roll around the bar": 41 (Rest on the ground after finishing each abdominal rotation on the bar.)(This is a gymnastics or calisthenics skill where a performer uses their abdominal strength to rotate their body around a horizontal bar (like a pull-up bar or high bar).)
+#### feat: 2025/6/27, "Back hip circle": 41 (Rest on the ground after finishing each back hip circle.)(This is a gymnastics or calisthenics skill where a performer uses their abdominal strength to rotate their body around a horizontal bar (like a pull-up bar or high bar).)
+(Front hip circle – you rotate forward around the bar.
+Back hip circle – you rotate backward around the bar.)

 ---